-Arrival/Departure - Prior to 8:25 a.m., students should not be in any unsupervised location within the middle school.
-Beginning at 8:05, students arriving early may go to the library or the cafeteria before school.
-In addition, students may use the computer lab after 8:05 with a pass from the main office.
+Arrival/Departure - Prior to 8:25am, students should not be in any unsupervised location within the middle school.
+Beginning at 8:05am, students arriving early may go to the library, cafeteria, turf or basketball court before school.
+Students may utilize the library afterschool until 4:10pm.
 The library is for study purposes only.
-Buses leave school each afternoon at approximately 3:30 p.m.
+Buses leave school each afternoon at approximately 3:30pm.